EXPERT PROMPTING MASTERCLASS

 - Note what valid emails this might reject

-Notice how much faster this is than trying to write the "perfect" first prompt.
+Notice how much faster than writing "perfect" first prompt.

 Claude (Sonnet 4.5) Mastery